![]() |

 Interstate Upgrade Work to Start: After 2035 |

 I-74 east of Lumberton is to use the existing US 74 highway southeast to the US 76 interchange east of Whiteville.
 Currently, US 74 from NC 41 south to US 76 is a four-lane divided highway.
 A project to widen the road was completed in 1999 but did not include removing most of the existing highway intersections.1 For I-74 to be signed on this road the current highway would need to be upgraded to Interstate standards by replacing the remaining intersections with bridges and/or interchanges.
-In September 2019, NCDOT added such a project to its FY 2020-2029 STIP, however, the project became unfunded in the 2024-2033 STIP released in June 2023, and continued to be listed as unfunded in the Draft 2026-2035 STIP released in January 2025.
+In September 2019, NCDOT added such a project to its FY 2020-2029 STIP, however, the project became unfunded in the 2024-2033 STIP released in June 2023, and continued to be listed as unfunded in the Final 2026-2035 STIP released in July 2025.
 Parts of the segment though are being improved in a piecemeal method, see details below.

 NCDOT started upgrades to this segment as part of the 2005 Federal transportation legislation through which they received moneys to upgrade the intersection between NC 242 and US 74/NC 130 (shown below) to a grade-separated interchange.